hw2-archive/upt/README.md

 aims to be an **universal installer for each kind of software**.

+Since actually i'm the only tester of this project, please **be careful with your sensible data**.

 Hw2-Bower is a fork of [Bower](https://github.com/bower/bower) project.

-Since actually i'm the only tester of this project, please **be careful with your sensible data**.

 Official README and LICENSE on (https://github.com/bower/bower)

-See [bower-pullrequest](https://github.com/hw2-core/bower/tree/bower-pullrequest) branch for changes that concern only bower
+See [bower-pullrequest](https://github.com/hw2-core/bower/tree/bower-pullrequest) branch for changes that concern only original project

-hw2-bower is also on npm https://www.npmjs.org/package/hw2core-bower
+we are also on npm https://www.npmjs.org/package/hw2core-bower

 > npm install hw2core-bower

-The commands are same of original bower but the binary is called "hw2-bower" to avoid collision
+The commands are same of original Bower but the binary is called "hw2-bower" to avoid collision

 ### Actually hw2-bower supports:

 * the installation of packages that use forward slashes in names.
 So you can use:

-"hw2-bower install vendor/lib/mylib"  -> this package will be installed in same path specified by the name
+> hw2-bower install vendor/lib/mylib"  -> this package will be installed in same path specified by the name

-* you can keep .git folder when not in --production mode.
-This allow you to work with your repository.
+* you can keep .git folder when not in **--production mode.** This allow you to work with your repository.

 * Comments in bower.json using this syntax: